magomarto/shell-django-setup/README.md

 # shell-django-setup
-A shell script for a fast django setup
+A shell script for a fast django setup, under construction